What is Percent for Art?

 Projects supported in Bolton to date include:

-An audio description project for Bolton Art Gallery’s permanent collection, working with Bolton Museum & Art Gallery and visually impaired residents supported by Mind’s Eye audio description service.
+An audio description project for Bolton Art Gallery’s Mantelpiece Observations and Mantelpiece Stories exhibitions, and their new permanent collection, working with Bolton Museum & Art Gallery and visually impaired residents supported by Mind’s Eye audio description service.

 A series of alliterative volunteer led activities aimed at engaging older people including: ‘Painting in the Pub’, ‘Poetry in the Pub’ and ‘Rhythm & Ramblings in the Roundhouse’ (‘Lyrics by the Lake’ is scheduled for spring/summer 2020).